-Justin: And the little scooter- Like, they can sell those scooters.
-Like, I think- They can make a Vespa look cool, like, I think they can sell brown teeth.
+Justin: Like, they can sell those scooters.
+Like, I think it- They can make a Vespa look cool, like I think they can sell brown teeth.

-Sydnee: And we're like, "What's wrong with your teeth?"
-And they're like, "Ugh.
+Sydnee: [chuckles] And we're like, "What's wrong with your teeth?" and they're like, "Ugh.
 Stupid Americans."

 Justin: [French accent] "Americans.
-Nothing is wrong with them!"
-That's a French guy, but like...
+Nothing is wrong with them!" [normal] That's a French guy, but like...